Philippe Jourdan

-Philippe Jean-Charles Jourdan (born 30 August 1960) is a prelate of the Catholic Church who has been Apostolic Administrator of Estonia since 2005.
+Philippe Jean-Charles Jourdan (born 30 August 1960) is a French-born Estonian Catholic prelate who has served as the first Bishop of Tallinn since 2024, after serving as Apostolic Administrator of Estonia from 2005 to 2024.
+He has lived and worked in Estonia since 1996 and became an Estonian citizen in 2005.

 Biography

 Philippe Jourdan was born in Dax, France, on 30 August 1960.
 His family is of Basque origin.
-After his secondary education in Dax and preparatory classes at the Lycée Louis-le-Grand in Paris, he earned a degree in engineering at the École nationale des ponts et chaussées in Paris in 1983.
+He was the oldest of three boys; one brother is a priest.
+He completed his secondary education in Dax and took preparatory classes at the Lycée Louis-le-Grand in Paris.
+He joined Opus Dei in 1980, while studying at the École nationale des ponts et chaussées in Paris, where he completed an engineering degree in 1983.
+After working briefly in energy conservation and turning down a job offer from IBM, he studied for the priesthood.
 He obtained his doctorate in philosophy at the Pontifical University of the Holy Cross in 1987.
 He was ordained a priest of the Priestly Society of the Holy Cross and Opus Dei by Cardinal Bernard Francis Law on 20 August 1988.

 He then practised his ministry as a chaplain at schools and student residences, first in Madrid in 1988–89, then in Paris from 1989 to 1993.
 He also assisted with parish duties and taught philosophy from 1989 to 1995.

-In 1996, he was appointed Vicar General of the Apostolic Administration of Estonia, then the highest resident Church official in the country, within the jurisdiction of the Apostolic Nuncio to Lithuania.
-From 1999 to 2001 Jourdan served also as a parochial vicar of the Cathedral of Sts.
-Paul and Peter in Tallinn.
+In 1996, he took up an assignment in Estonia, where his knowledge of Russian and English, which are widely spoken there, made him an attractive candidate.
+He was appointed vicar general of the Apostolic Administration of Estonia, then the highest resident Church official in the country, as the apostolic administrator was Archbishop Justo Mullor García, who held several appointments as nuncio, including nuncio to Estonia, but lived in Lithuania.
+From 1999 to 2001 Jourdan served also as a parochial vicar of the Cathedral of Saints Peter and Paul in Tallinn.

-On 23 March 2005 he was appointed titular bishop of Pertusa and Apostolic Administrator of Estonia by Pope John Paul II, becoming the second Catholic bishop in Estonia since the Protestant Reformation in the 16th century.
-His predecessor, Eduard Profittlich S.J., died in 1942 in a Soviet prison.
+On 23 March 2005, he was appointed titular bishop of Pertusa and Apostolic Administrator of Estonia by Pope John Paul II, becoming the second Catholic bishop in Estonia since the Protestant Reformation in the 16th century.